alifhaider/CareHub/README.md

 - [x] User can see their booking history
 - [ ] Cancel a booking (at least before 6hrs)
 - [ ] integrate google map, with doctor location marks
+- [x] submit a review
+- [ ] get an invoice for booking (after payment)
+- [ ] email service for a successful booking
+- [ ] email service before a booking date, before 2 hours (if the booking is more than 2 days after)

 Doctor